-OneTime: An Encoder/Decoder Using The "One-Time Pad" Method
+OneTime: An Encryption Program Using The "One-Time Pad" Method

-OneTime is a public domain, open source encryption program that uses the one-time pad algorithm to allow two parties to communicate securely, without worrying about unauthorized people listening in.
+OneTime is an open source encryption program that uses the one-time pad algorithm to allow two parties to communicate securely, without worrying about unauthorized people listening in.
 OneTime has features to assist with the bureaucracy of pad management and comes with built-in help.
 It is written in the Python programming language and requires a Python interpreter to run.

 Here is the output of 'onetime --intro':

-Encoder/decoder for one-time pads.
-Run 'onetime --help' for usage.
-The usual public-key encryption programs, such as GnuPG, are probably secure for everyday purposes, but their implementations are too complex for all but the most knowledgeable programmers to vet, and anyway there are too many vulnerable steps in the supply chain between GPG's authors and the end user.
+OneTime: an open source encryption program that uses one-time pads.
+(Run 'onetime --help' for usage information.)
+The usual public-key encryption programs, such as GnuPG, are probably secure for everyday purposes, but their implementations are too complex for all but the most knowledgeable programmers to vet, and in some cases there may be vulnerable steps in the supply chain between GnuPG's authors and the end user.
+When bootstrapping trust, it helps to start with something you can trust by inspection.
 Hence this script, OneTime, a simple encryption program that works with one-time pads.
-If you don't know what one-time pads are, you probably wouldn't be able to use them securely, so this program is not for you.
-If you do know what they are and how to use them, OneTime will take care of some of the pad-management bureacracy for you.
+If you don't know what one-time pads are, this program may not be right for you.
+If you do know what they are and how to use them, this program can make using them more convenient.
+OneTime takes care of some of the pad-management bureacracy for you.
 It avoids re-using pad data -- except when decrypting the same encrypted message twice, of course -- by maintaining records of pad usage in ~/.onetime/pad-records.
-And if you keep your ~/.onetime configuration area under version control with Subversion or CVS, OneTime will automatically update it to get the latest pad usage records before using a pad, and will commit new records after using a pad.
-Thus, by sharing a single configuration area via version control, you and your interlocutors can more easily avoid the sin of pad range reuse.
-(The pads themselves are not stored in the configuration area, just records about pad usage.)
+(The pads themselves are not stored there, just records about pad usage.)
+Recommended practice: if you are Alice communicating with Bob, then keep two different pads, 'alice_to_bob.pad' and 'bob_to_alice.pad', as opposed to sharing the same pad for both directions of communication.
+With two separate pads, even if you each send a message simultaneously to the other with no advance planning, you still won't accidentally use any of the same pad data twice, assuming you let OneTime do its bookkeeping naturally.
 See http://en.wikipedia.org/wiki/One-time_pad for more information about one-time pads in general.
-OneTime is written by Karl Fogel and is in the public domain.
-Its home page is http://www.red-bean.com/onetime/.
+OneTime is written by Karl Fogel and distributed under an MIT-style open source license; run 'onetime --license' or see the LICENSE file in the full distribution for complete licensing information.
+OneTime's home page is http://www.red-bean.com/onetime/.